Izzyjade/studentgovernment/student_government_bylaws.md

 #### Section 8.
 Resignation.

-A member of the Student Government may resign from office by submitting a writen letter of resignation to the President of the Student Government or, in the case of a President's resignation, the Vice President for Communications.
+A member of the Student Government may resign from office by submitting a written letter of resignation to the President of the Student Government or, in the case of a President's resignation, the Vice President for Communications.

 #### Section 9.
 Vacancies.